boristsr/gdcorner-website/_posts/no-bs-llms/2024-06-12-NoBSIntroToLLMs-2-DivingDeeper.md

 - Write a new system prompt for a workflow problem you think LLMs could solve
 - Host the LLM on a second PC or laptop
+- Connect to an Ollama server instead of llama.cpp
-- Get an OpenAI key and connect to OpenAI instead of Ollama.
+- Get an OpenAI key and connect to OpenAI instead of llama.cpp.
 - Experiment with making detailed system prompts for a problem you have, or a task you have for LLMs.